Bar in New York City, United States

 Pearl Verdict

-The Penrose works leading as a convenience play: an easy, no-fuss option in a part of Manhattan that doesn't have many of them.
+The Penrose works well as a convenience play: an easy, no-fuss option in a part of Manhattan that doesn't have many of them.
 It's not where you go to drink the city's most considered cocktails, and it's not competing in that category.
 If your night is anchored on the Upper East Side and you want somewhere that's consistently open, reliably low-friction to get into, and social without being overwhelming, it earns its place on the shortlist.
 If the cocktail programme is the point of your evening, plan to travel downtown instead.

 Frequently Asked Questions